qdrant/qdrant-client/README.md

 Local mode is useful for development, prototyping and testing.

-- You can use it to run tests in your CI/CD pipeline
+- You can use it to run tests in your CI/CD pipeline.
-- Run it in Colab or Jupyter Notebook, no extra dependencies required
+- Run it in Colab or Jupyter Notebook, no extra dependencies required.
-- When you need to scale, simply switch to server mode
+- When you need to scale, simply switch to server mode.

 ### How it works?

-We just implemented Qdrant API in pure python and extensively covered it with tests, to be sure it works exactly the same as server version.
+We just implemented Qdrant API in pure Python.
+We covered it with tests extensively to be sure it works the same as the server version.

-## Examples

-Instance a client
+## Connect to Qdrant server

+To connect to Qdrant server, simply specify host and port:

 ```python
 from qdrant_client import QdrantClient